 I unpacked this truth like a balm and applied it to her wounds, believing as I do that the lies we tell ourselves are what kill us, not the painful realities we avoid.
 My sweet, beautiful mama, by then in her 80s, shrugged her shoulders and said, “I know, but I loved him.”

 When I think of all my father put my mother through, I am overwhelmed with sadness.
 Abuse is too soft a word to describe what he did to her.
 I always did what I could to make her happy, but it is easy to fail people when you are human.

 I miss my mom so much and it hurts so bad not to have her with me anymore.
 I try not to think of her too often because I don’t want my memories of her to fade.
 I want her to remain vivid in my mind and I always look for her in my dreams.

-Sometimes, I don’t know if I am a follower of Christ because of my father, who was a hellfire and brimstone preacher, or in spite of his crazy ways.
-He took me to church twice on Sunday and every Wednesday for the first 15 years of my life.
+My father, the hellfire and brimstone preacher, took me to church twice on Sunday and every Wednesday for the first 15 years of my life.
 He pointed me to the cross, and I became a believer in the very Lord he claimed had made him perfect.
 I never believed that nonsense, though he managed to trick me for a while.

-These days, I am a convert to Catholicism.
-I cherish my faith very much.
-The incense, the Latin, the priest’s regalia, the Rosary, the dear Mother Mary – none of these things remind me of my father.
+Today, I am a happy convert to Catholicism.
+The incense, the Latin, the priest’s regalia, the Rosary, the dear Mother Mary – none of these things reminds me of my father.